bretmullinix/openshift-idm-cluster-on-aws/readme.md

 1. Develop Ansible scripts to register RedHat IDM client [here](./part5-register-idm-client).

+1. Develop Ansible scripts to install the Nexus [here](part6-install-nexus).

     This tutorial is currently under construction.
 You can follow along as it gets built.

-1. Develop Ansible scripts to install the Nexus [here](part6-install-nexus).

-    The tutorial has not been implemented.

 1. Develop Ansible scripts to install RedHat OpenShift [here](part7-install-openshift).